-The Center for Anatomical Sciences (CAS) is dedicated to the education and training of medical, graduate, and allied health students in the anatomical sciences at UNT Health Science Center.
+The Center for Anatomical Sciences (CAS) is dedicated to the education and training of medical, allied health, and graduate students in the anatomical sciences at UNT Health Science Center.

 To provide quality educational and outreach activities, and create opportunities for scholarship in the anatomical sciences and allied fields.